azure-contrib/AzureSelfDestruct/readme.md

 ## Usage

-To start, you need a Publish Settings file, which can be downloaded [here](http://go.microsoft.com/fwlink/?LinkId=254432).
+To start you need a Publish Settings file which can be downloaded [here](http://go.microsoft.com/fwlink/?LinkId=254432).

-If the file contains more than one subscription, it is recommended to remove other subscriptions, such that you only have the one in there you want to use.
+If the file contains more than one subscription, you'll need to remove the other subscriptions such that you only have the one in there you want to use.

 To delete a machine, simply call 'DeleteInstance':